beefsack/board-game-collection/README.md

 # Board Game Collection

 A full-stack web application for managing a personal board game catalogue.
-Built as a portfolio piece to demonstrate production-ready patterns across the stack.
+Built as a portfolio piece demonstrating production-ready patterns across the stack.

 Live: **https://board-game-collection.beefsack.com**